All Episodes

 I mean, think about this for a moment.

-Do you know of one single liberal that that hates George Bush because of his muscular foreign policy, which is the right thing to do in many cases?
+Do you know of one single liberal that hates George Bush because of his muscular foreign policy, which is the right thing to do in many cases?

-Do you know of one single single liberal who's gonna say, I hate that Bush, but you know, I think I'm gonna vote for him because of the Part D Medicare prescription drug benefit.
+But you know, I think I'm going to vote for him because of the Part D Medicare prescription drug benefit.

 Yeah, that did it for me.